How Terradatum used iDeals to handle several aсquisitions and a separate forensic audit

 By 2017 Terradatum had their room all ready and, parallel to the process of being open for potential buyers, they continued to look at several options for making acquisitions of their own.

 A year later, when they had just decided on an acquisition, an offer came in for them.
-“We were just on the cusp of making an acquisition,” said Mark Spraetz, “so we put that project on hold and created another folder to receive information from the potential buyers.”
+“We were just on the cusp of making an acquisition,” said Mark, “so we put that project on hold and created another folder to receive information from the potential buyers.”

 This was just the first of multiple offers received by Terradatum.
 Each time “we agreed to exchange information, we used iDeals to set up a separate folder and limit the access to the people associated with that offer,” Mark explained.

-Having chosen iDeals on the strength of their broker’s recommendation Mark Spraetz said that one of the biggest advantages was how easy it was to use the room.
+Having chosen iDeals based on their broker’s recommendation, Mark said that one of the biggest advantages was how easy it was to use the room.
 “Once the vault was set up, it was straightforward, and everyone could access all the materials they needed.”

 In coping with this complex and ever-changing landscape, Terradatum used the iDeals features to: